 mysqladmin Ver 8.23 Distrib 5.0.9-0, for redhat-linux-gnu on i386

-Execute simple SQL commands using MySQL Client:
+Execute simple SQL commands using the MySQL Client

-So just use following command
+You can just use following command −

 mysql> SHOW DATABASES; +----------+ | Database | +----------+ | mysql | | test | +----------+ 2 rows in set (0.13 sec)